jchen8000/OpenCV/README.md

 # Learn OpenCV with Python by Examples

 This repository contains the source code and accompanying materials for the book "Learn OpenCV with Python by Examples" by James Chen.
 This book is a comprehensive guide to learning the basics of computer vision and machine learning using the powerful OpenCV library and the Python programming language.
-It offers a practical, hands-on approach to learn the concepts and techniques of computer vision through practical example.
+It offers a practical, hands-on approach to learn the concepts and techniques of computer vision through practical examples.

 <picture>
   <img alt="Learn OpenCV with Python by Examples" src="images/OpenCV_Python.png" width="188" height="263">
 </picture>